Algebro7/PTCGLTokenExtractor/README.md

 ```

 2. If using wine-staging, navigate to `Staging` tab and disable CSMT
+3. Optionally install DXVK (see https://github.com/doitsujin/dxvk#how-to-use)
-3. Install VC runtime with `winetricks:
+4. Install VC runtime with `winetricks:

 ```
 WINEARCH=win64 WINEPREFIX=~/prefixes/ptcgl winetricks vcrun2017
 ```

-4. Install PTCG Live in Wine but do not launch it when finished:
+5. Install PTCG Live in Wine but do not launch it when finished:

 ```
 WINEARCH=win64 WINEPREFIX=~/prefixes/ptcgl wine PokemonTCGLiveInstaller.msi
 ```

-5. Log into Pokemon TCG Live on Windows Machine
+6. Log into Pokemon TCG Live on Windows Machine
-6. After loading into the game, exit Pokemon TCG Live
+7. After loading into the game, exit Pokemon TCG Live
-7. Click Start, type regedit, navigate to HKEY_CURRENT_USER->Software->pokemon->Pokemon TCG Live
+8. Click Start, type regedit, navigate to HKEY_CURRENT_USER->Software->pokemon->Pokemon TCG Live
-8. Right click Pokemon TCG Live and click Export, copy the .reg file to the Linux machine:
+9. Right click Pokemon TCG Live and click Export, copy the .reg file to the Linux machine:

 ![Reg Key](regkey_export.png)

-9. Download `Cred.exe` from the releases page or compile it with Visual Studio and run `Cred.exe read` from the Windows command line
+10. Download `Cred.exe` from the releases page or compile it with Visual Studio and run `Cred.exe read` from the Windows command line
-10. Copy the token shown, as well as the `Cred.exe` file to the Linux machine
+11. Copy the token shown, as well as the `Cred.exe` file to the Linux machine
-11. Run `WINEARCH=win64 WINEPREFIX=~/prefixes/tcgl wine Cred.exe write <token>`
+12. Run `WINEARCH=win64 WINEPREFIX=~/prefixes/tcgl wine Cred.exe write <token>`
-12. Run `WINEARCH=win64 WINEPREFIX=~/prefixes/tcgl wine regedit /path/to/reg/file`
+13. Run `WINEARCH=win64 WINEPREFIX=~/prefixes/tcgl wine regedit /path/to/reg/file`
-13. Launch PTCG Live on Linux
+14. Launch PTCG Live on Linux